3. Laws, Plans, Policies and Programmes

-The Government has introduced free universal primary and secondary education, but parents need to pay for food, materials, etc. Following the Poverty Eradication Action Plan (PEAP) (operational until 2008), the 2009 National Development Plan and Uganda Vision 2040 became the overarching planning frameworks.
-The Government is currently drafting the Non-Formal Education Policy to further encourage reviewing of the programs in place for better access and quality education for the educationally disadvantaged children.
+The government has introduced free universal primary and secondary education, but parents need to pay for food, materials, etc. Following the Poverty Eradication Action Plan (operational until 2008), the 2009 National Development Plan and Uganda Vision 2040 became the overarching planning frameworks.
+The government was drafting a Non-Formal Education Policy to further encourage reviewing of the programmes in place for better access and quality education for educationally disadvantaged children.

 Migrants and refugees

 Uganda hosts the largest number of refugees in Africa: 1.38 million, primarily from Burundi, the Democratic Republic of the Congo and South Sudan.
 The 2006 Refugee Act and 2010 Refugee Regulations provide for refugee students to learn alongside nationals.
 In practice, most refugees attend geographically separate schools, having settled where few nationals reside.
 National and international processes converged to produce an education sector plan for the 12 districts where most refugees live.
 The National Policy for Internally Displaced Persons identifies the right of displaced children to ‘the same access to education as children elsewhere in Uganda’.
 It also requires ‘special efforts’ to ensure full and equal participation in education by internally displaced women and girls.

 The Constitution grants special protection to orphans and other vulnerable children.